inductiva/inductiva/docs-sources/funwave/quick-start.md

 task.print_summary()
 ```

+In this basic example, we're using a cloud machine (`c3d-highcpu-4`) equipped with 4 virtual CPUs.
+For larger or more compute-intensive simulations, consider adjusting the `machine_type` parameter to select
+a machine with more virtual CPUs and increased memory capacity.
+You can explore the full range of available machines [here](https://console.inductiva.ai/machine-groups/instance-types).

 > **Note**: Setting `spot=True` enables the use of [spot machines](../how-it-works/machines/spot-machines.md), which are available at substantial discounts.
 > However, your simulation may be interrupted if the cloud provider reclaims the machine.